 Purple Stripe garlic is a hardneck garlic variety that originated in Georgia.
 This type often contains cloves ranging from 8 to 12 in 1 pulb with a signature tan color.
 These cloves have a characteristic crescent shape and are smaller than other hardneck garlic types.

 As the name suggests, you can guess that this garlic has lots of vibrant clots or stripes on the skin.
 The loose wrapper makes this garlic easy to peel.
-Purple Stripe garlic has a robust spicy taste, but it’s not overpowering to destroy your dishes’ taste.
+Purple Stripe garlic has a robust spicy taste, but it’s not overpowering enough to ruin your dishes’ taste.

 Its flavor will turn sweet when baked, making it an ideal option for baked dishes and garlic ice cream.
 You can also utilize Purple Stripe garlic to add depth and complexity flavor to roasted recipes or bread and pizza.

-Ground Purple garlic is also preferable.
+Ground Purple garlic is also a fantastic condiment.
 Sprinkling it over your salad dressings, sauces or stews will bring you a perfect experience.
 Compared to Rocambole, Purple Stripe garlic has a longer shelf life.
 It’s good for about 6 months when stored appropriately.

 4. Porcelain Garlic